andimin182/robot_manipulator/README.md

 - Build the docker compose file with: *docker-compose -f docker-compose-humble.yaml build*
 - Run a container from the image with: *docker-compose -f docker-compose-humble.yaml up*
 - Connect to the container with: *docker exec --privileged -it ros2-humble-tuto-container bash*
-- Run a *colcon build* to build the packages
+- Run a *colcon build* from the ros_ws folder to build the packages
 - Source the setup.bash: *source install/setup.bash*
+- Ready to use the packages